fkmiec/goscript/README.md

 ### Use --file to Pass a Source File

 Go scripts are ultimately just go code.
-They require a main function and necessary imports.
+At minimum, that requires a main function, package declaration and imports.
 For simple one-liners, **goscript** will help assemble a boilerplate go source file.
 For more complex scripts, **goscript** assumes you will provide a complete go source file.
 The file may include, for example, variables and other functions besides main.
-The --template option can be specified to have **goscript** provide a boilerplace source file to start from.
+The --template option can be specified to have **goscript** provide a boilerplate source file to start from.

 Once you have a source file, you can use the --file option to pass it to **goscript** and have it compiled and placed in the project and on the PATH so it is immediately executable.

-If you have this source file named "gofind.go":
+For example, if you have this source file named "gofind.go":

 ```
 package main